thomasjjj/Telegram_Geolocation_Scraper/README.md

 2. Follow the on-screen prompts:

-   - **Quick Scrape** – enter one or more channel usernames/IDs and start immediately.
+   - **Quick Scrape** – enter one or more channel usernames/IDs manually or switch to the new *Import from file* option to load a prepared text file.
 A CSV (and optional database/KML/KMZ export) is created once the scrape finishes.
    - **Advanced Options** – access the global chat search, JSON import tools, database utilities, recommendation manager, and visualisation menu.
    - **View Results & Statistics** – inspect database totals, recently created